- Cancer, sex, and sexuality

 Can sex cause cancer?

 For most cancers, there’s no link between a person’s sex life and the risk of cancer.
 Nor does having sex after cancer treatment increase the chances of cancer coming back or getting out of control.
-But viruses passed from one person to another through sexual contact have been linked to some cancers, including squamous cell carcinoma of the cervix, vulva, vagina, penis, or rectum, and Kaposi sarcoma.
+But viruses passed from one person to another through sexual contact have been linked to some cancers, including squamous cell carcinoma of the cervix, vulva, vagina, penis, and Kaposi sarcoma.
 Hepatitis B and hepatitis C viruses, which can be passed from person to person during sex, can increase the risk for liver cancer.
-Epstein-Barr virus, which causes mononucleosis (also called the kissing disease), seems to increase the risk of certain other types of cancer, too.
+Epstein-Barr virus, which causes mononucleosis (also called the kissing disease), seems to increase the risk of certain types of cancer, too.

 These cancers are not caused by having sex itself, but by viruses that can be picked up during sexual activity with someone who already has the virus.
 News stories about viruses and cancer can be confusing.
 The roles of these viruses are not fully understood, but some can cause changes in the DNA of the cell.
 Most people who get these viruses never develop cancer.
 You can get more information about viruses and cancer in our document called Infectious Agents and Cancer.
 (See the “To learn more” section.)

 There are other risk factors involved in cancer development, even in those cancers that are promoted by viruses.
-Women who smoke cigarettes, for example, have a higher risk of cervical cancer.
+For example, women who smoke cigarettes have a higher risk of cervical cancer.
 Women who start having sex before age 18 also seem at higher risk for cancer of the cervix.

 Many patients and their partners worry that cancer is contagious – that cancer itself can be passed from one person to another during sex.
 Despite this myth, a cancer cell from one person’s body simply cannot take root and grow in someone else.
 Not only are all cells fragile, needing the proper environment to survive, but the partner’s immune system would detect the cancer cell and destroy it.
 Cancer is not contagious.